Aaron-Pierce/RoverMapTileGenerator/README.md

 The program begins by generating a single tile at the base zoom level, and it will only generate subdivisions of this tile.
 You can keep increasing the value you set as the base value if it cuts off your map.

+Make sure that you set your client's leaflet map to be at the right zoom level by default - just set it to whatever base zoom level you pass in with the b flag.
+If you didn't change it, set it to 10.
+If there's no tile for some zoom level, the leaflet map will display nothing, so it'll look like there are no tiles until you zoom in to a zoom level which you generated tiles for.
+You could just generate starting at level 0, that way you'd always be able to find the area you generated tiles for, or set the leaflet map to have a max zoom equal to whatever base zoom level you used.

 The program will figure out what tiles need to be generated, and then will find where the map image should intersect these tiles, pick off that subimage, and correctly scale and place it.
 It won't generate tiles that do not intersect with the map region.